Kapelianovych/moru/packages/moru/README.md

 ## Reactivity

-There are three hooks available:
+There are four hooks available:

 1. `useState`
 2. `useEffect`
 3. `useMemo`
+4. `useBatch`

 You can use them without any restrictions unlike React's hooks.